jdibenes/fpga_modules/README.md

-# vhdl_modules
+# fpga_modules

-All tcl scripts are for Vivado 2017.4
+All tcl scripts are for Vivado 2017.4.
+Create a new project then select tools > Run tcl script.
-All video modules use AXI Stream interfaces